-Ako Victoria is a one-day learning and teaching event in Wellington.
-It's hosted twice a year by the University’s Centre for Academic Development.
+Ako Victoria is a one-day learning and teaching event in Wellington open to all staff.
+It's hosted annually by the University’s Centre for Academic Development.

 Ako Victoria events bring Victoria University of Wellington staff together to talk about learning and teaching, and celebrate successes in the field.
 They also give staff the opportunity to: